aylee2008/ConsEdit/README.md

 Use this model for editing your own images by following the instructions below.

-### Set up a conda environment, and download the appropriate checkpoint:
+### Set up a conda environment, and download appropriate checkpoints:
 ```
 conda env create -f environment.yaml
 conda activate ip2p